imZEH/Renting-System/README.md

 Jules Brian Dela Cruz<br>

-Questions and comments email me at pi.neilr23@gmail.com.
+Questions and comments feel free to create an issue to this repository.